Celestial Pearl Danio (Galaxy Rasbora): Care, Diet, and Breeding, etc.

 General Tip

 It is important to keep an eye on each of them while feeding.
-It will help you to know if any fish is getting overfed or getting starved.
+It will help you know if any fish is getting overfed or starved.
 You can change the way of feeding accordingly.
 It will help to keep every fish healthy.

 Celestial Pearl Danio Care